Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 # Bucket Sort Program in Python

-# For not having integer parts
+# For values without integer parts

 def bucketSort(input):